Bloemfontein: Public transport

-In October 2016, the Mangaung Metropolitan and various taxi associations agreed on the Integrated Public Transport system, which is currently under construction.
+In October 2016, the Mangaung Metropolitan Municipality and various taxi associations agreed on the Integrated Public Transport system, which is currently under construction.
 The project consists of two phases.
-The first phase will involve the construction of busways along the Metropolitan.
+The first phase will involve the construction of busways along the city's roads.
 The second will be the building of depots and stations.

 Notable people

 Many famous people are associated with Bloemfontein; these include: